Al-Rahba: Founding

 According to historian Thierry Bianquis, "Hardly anything definite is known about the history of the town [al-Rahba] before the Muslim era."
 Medieval Talmudic and Syriac writers (such as Michael the Syrian and Bar Hebraeus) identified it with the Biblical town of Rehobot han-Nahar ("Rehobot by the river [Euphrates]").
 Some medieval Muslim historians, among them al-Tabari, have written that it was a place called "Furda" or "Furdat Nu'm", named after a monastery that supposedly existed in its vicinity called "Dayr Nu'm".
 However, the 9th-century Persian historian al-Baladhuri asserts that there was "no trace that ar-Rahba ... was an old city", and that it was first founded by the Abbasid general Malik ibn Tawk during the reign of Caliph al-Ma'mun (813–833 CE).
 As such, the fortress town was often referred to as "Rahbat Malik ibn Tawk" by Muslim historians.
 According to Syrian historian Suhayl Zakkar, al-Rahba held significant strategic value as it was "the key to Syria and sometimes to Iraq" and it was the first stop for Syria-bound caravans coming from Iraq.
 From al-Rahba, travelers, caravans and armies could proceed northwestward along the Euphrates route to Aleppo or traverse the desert route to Damascus.
 Because of its strategic value, it was frequently fought over by rival Muslim powers.
 Bedouin tribes in particular used al-Rahba as a main launch point for invasions of northern Syria, and as a safe haven and marketplace.
 Malik ibn Tawk served as its first lord, and after his death in 873, he was succeeded by his son Ahmad.
 The latter was expelled following al-Rahba's capture in 883 by the Abbasid lord of al-Anbar, Muhammad ibn Abi'l-Saj.
 By the 10th century, al-Rahba had become a large town.

 In 903, the Qarmatian leader al-Husayn ibn Zikrawayh was imprisoned in al-Rahba before being transferred to Caliph al-Mustakfi's custody in Raqqa.
 At the time, al-Rahba was the center of the Euphrates province and headquarters of its governor, Ibn Sima.
-Al-Husayn was executed, prompting his partisans from the Banu Ullays tribe to submit to Ibn Sima in al-Rahba in early 904.
+Al-Husayn was executed, prompting his partisans from the Banu Ullays, a branch of the Banu Kalb tribe, to submit to Ibn Sima in al-Rahba in early 904.
 However, shortly after, they turned against Ibn Sima, whose forces routed them in an ambush in al-Rahba's environs in August.
 Following further battles, Ibn Sima received another round of surrenders by Qarmatian chieftains and da'is (Ismaili religious leaders).
 In March 928, the Qarmatians under Abu Tahir al-Jannabi conquered al-Rahba and massacred scores of its inhabitants during their invasion of Iraq.
 Its residents faced hardships for several more years due to civil strife in the surrounding region.
 Peace was established in 942 with the arrival of an Abbasid commander named Adl who was dispatched by Bajkam, the strongman of the Baghdad-based caliphate.
 Adl subsequently became governor of the Euphrates and Khabur valley regions.